 Not applicable for this event

-Water will be distributed per day to each competitor each morning before the start, during the race at check points and arrival post.
+Water will be distributed per day to each competitor during the race at check points and upon arrival at the bivouac.

 Medical assistance will be available at each check point.